jwashin/psctester/README.txt

 sudo tar -C /usr/local -xvf go.tar.gz
 go version

-To make an executable,
+To build the executable,
     $ go build
 from the main folder with main.go and go.mod

-If this really needs to run as root, suid the psctester binary. sudo chown root:pi psctester sudo chmod u+s psctester
+If the executable really needs to run as root, suid the psctester binary. sudo chown root:pi psctester sudo chmod u+s psctester

+psctester runs on port 8080 by default. set an environment variable PSC_PORT to run on a different port.

+export PSC_PORT=80

+psctester runs in debug mode by default. set an environment variable GIN_MODE to run in release mode.

+export GIN_MODE=release

-dart may be installed from the instructions at https://dart.dev/get-dart but you only need it if you change anything in the web folder.
+dart may be installed from the instructions at https://dart.dev/get-dart but you only need it if you change the javascript in the web folder.

 if you change anything in the web folder, run
     $ webdev build